-There are key active learning strategies for instructors and behaviors from the students that promote the development of strong critical thinking.
+There are key active learning strategies and practices that promote the development of strong critical thinking.
 To teach for critical thinking, instructors should employ the following strategies and encourage these behaviors from students.

 Effective strategies to promote critical thinking in active learning classes